Pareto Frontier for the Performance-Complexity Trade-off in Beyond Diagonal Reconfigurable Intelligent Surfaces: Introduction

 \section{Introduction}

 Reconfigurable intelligent surface (RIS) has recently gained a lot of popularity as a technology able to make the propagation environment smart and reconfigurable in wireless networks \cite{bas19,wu19,wu21}.
 A RIS is composed of a large number of electrically tunable reflective elements that can be controlled to provide a passive beamforming gain.
-Due to its ultra-low power consumption, low profile, and low cost, RIS is expected to efficiently enhance the performance and coverage of future wireless communications.
+Due to its ultra-low power consumption, low profile, and low cost, RIS is expected to efficiently improve future wireless communications.

 In a conventional RIS architecture, also known as single-connected, each element is independently controlled by a tunable impedance component \cite{she20}.
 This results in conventional RIS having a diagonal scattering matrix, also commonly known as a phase shift matrix.
 To improve the capabilities of RIS, beyond diagonal RIS (BD-RIS) has been proposed as a generalization of conventional RIS, in which the scattering matrix is not limited to being diagonal \cite{li23-1}.
 The key novelty introduced in BD-RIS is the presence of tunable impedance components interconnecting the RIS elements, adding further flexibility to the RIS at the expense of additional circuit complexity.
 The single-connected RIS architecture has been first generalized in \cite{she20}.
 By interconnecting some or all the RIS elements to each other, group- and fully-connected RIS architectures have been proposed, respectively \cite{she20}.
 Group- and fully-connected RISs have been globally optimized in closed form assuming continuous reflection coefficients in \cite{ner22}, while they have been optimized using discrete reflection coefficients in \cite{ner21}.
 Besides, BD-RIS have been modeled using graph theory in \cite{ner23}, where BD-RIS architectures have been described through graphs capturing the presence of tunable impedance components between the RIS elements.
-As a result of this graph theoretical modeling, two low-complexity BD-RIS architectures have been proposed, namely forest- and tree-connected RISs \cite{ner23}.
+Two low-complexity BD-RIS architectures have been proposed in \cite{ner23}, namely forest- and tree-connected RISs.